richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 {::boilerplate bcp14-tagged}

+# History of IESG Job Descriptions

+It might be useful to look at the job descriptions that the IESG provided to NomCom over the years.

+In 2016, the description said

+> The basic IESG activities can consume between 15-40 hours a week.

+In 2017, this changed to

+> The ability to contribute more time is useful, but if the NomCom should
+> pick a few ADs who can only do 15 hrs/week on a routine basis, the IESG can
+> cope with that.

+Starting with the 2018 NomCom, this changed to the following

+> Many ADs allocate 15 hours or more per week...

+This boilerplate has been unchanged in the five years since then.

+> **TODO:** Would be interesting to find out why this changed.

+Interestingly, the number of pages has also not changed "read on the order of 500 pages of internet-drafts every two weeks."

+> **TODO:** Get pagecounts for the past several years; maybe from the
+> sodastream folks?

+# Rationale

+We need to make the AD job (except for the IETF Chair), less time-consuming.
+The current requirement is not sustainable, and will lead to centralization of technical leadership in only the largest companies.
+Of the 14 current Area Directors, eight (more than half) work for the one of the 2,000 largest global companies {{FORBES}} or a subsidiary.

+> **TODO:** Look at previous IESG membership

 # Recommendations/Suggestions

 ## Only one AD to approve

-A document should only require one AD in each area to approve.
+An Internet-Draft ballot should allow only one AD in each area to vote.
+The other director(s) can either vote "no objection" or the ballot tracking can be modified to handle this more directly.
+Coordination between area ADs is left to them to handle; this document suggests that the *non-responsible* AD be the one to vote.
+During discussion, all ADs should participate.

+For any area with a directorate, the default ballot position should be to accept that review, if one is given.

 ## No "revisit" documents open across change-over

+An incoming AD should not pick up the documents left by the predecessor.
 A new AD should not add be able to add work on authors, or for them.

-If a previous AD did a poor job, it must be a public IESG decision that the previous ballot should be ignored.
+If the IESG believes that a previous AD did a poor job, it should vote on that and announce it to the IETF community.

 ## Documents, not scheduling

 What is the rationale for the IESG setting meeting logistics?
+How much time is consumed with scheduling?

+We have professional staff, with Board oversight, and consultations.
+The meeting venue requirements are being discussed as an update to
+{{RFC8718}} and any policy changes will be acted on.

 ## Content not language

-It is not an effectiv use of technical experts to review and correct for things like typo's, etc.
+It is not an effective use of technical experts to review and correct for things like typo's, etc.
-We recognize that many ADs will, be "unable to help themselves."
+We recognize that many ADs will be "unable to help themselves" as the personality trait of nit-picking is endemic to our profession.
-We suggest that ADs can point out things that are not clear, and if there are many of them, feel free to send the document back to the WG.
+ADs can point out things that are not clear, and if there are many of them, feel free to send the document back to the WG.
-This will be hard, particularly for contributors were English is not their native language.
+This will be hard, particularly for contributors where English is not their native language.
 Perhaps the IETF can offer resources to help with this before a document gets to the RFC Production Center (which is more focused on copyediting,